haberdashPI/vscode-modal-keys/README.md

 ```
 The `<command>` is again a valid VS Code command.
 The `args` property contains
 whatever arguments the command takes.
 It can be specified as a JSON object
 or as a string.
-If the value of the `args` property is a string, ModalEdit
+If the value of the `args` property is a string, ModalKeys
 treats it as a JavaScript expression.
 It evaluates the expression and passes the
 result to the command.
 The following variables can be used inside expression
 strings: